 Unfortunately in most stories, a hero is only truly recognized for their bravery after they "save" someone or something.
 Although countless warnings were probably made toward the antagonist, we can assume that for any good movie climax, they will not heed the warning.

 ::CUE HEROIC MUSIC AND SUPERHERO ENTRANCE TO SAVE THE DAY::

-Here is a short-story about a company who didn't heed the warning and a group of IT heroes who swooped in and saved the day!
+Here is a short story about a company that didn't heed the warning and a group of IT heroes who swooped in and saved the day!